ctnava/rxtechnotes/4_access_to_drugs.md

 If the prescription or order is for a controlled substance, technicians must verify the DEA number (typically automatic) and calculate the Days Supply for billing purposes.

 > ⚠️ Always consult with the pharmacist for DUR alerts!

+#### Hospital Protocol

+Medication orders in hospital settings have additional requirements:

+- **Additional Patient Identifiers**: Hospital ID & Room/ Bed Location
+- **Indication for Use**: symptoms

+Once the technician has a positive ID on the patient, they will compare the order to the patient's profile to look for duplications or other errors and alert the pharmacist in the event one is found.
+If all is good, the medication is entered.

+> ⚠️ Always ask for clarification.
+Assumptions kill.

 #### 🕵️‍♀️ Verifying DEA Numbers